-СVТ Convert a value from one type to another cvt[.rnd][.sat].dtype.atype d, a; .dtype = .atype = { .u8, .u16, .u32, .u64, Syntax .s8, .s16, .s32, .s64, .f16, .f32, .f64 }; Description Convert between different types and sizes.
-See the Integer and Floating-point Notes below for details of rounding modes.
-Semantics d = convert(a); Integer rounding modes: .rni round to nearest integer, choosing even integer if source is equidistance between two integers. .rzi round to nearest integer in the direction of zero Integer .rmi round to nearest integer in direction of negative infinity Notes .rpi round to nearest integer in direction of positive infinity Saturation mode: .sat limits result to MININTMAXINT (no overflow) for the size of the operation.
-Applies only to .s16, .s32, and .s64 types.
-If the source and destination are both floating-point, then the rounding modes describe how to set the lsb's when there is a loss of precision.
-Floating-point rounding modes: .rn mantissa LSB rounds to nearest even .rz mantissa LSB rounds towards zero .rm mantissa LSB rounds towards negative infinity Floating .rp mantissa LSB rounds towards positive infinity Floating Point Notes A floating-point value may be rounded to an integral value using the integer rounding modes (see Integer Notes).
+СVТ Convert a value from one type to another.
+Syntax cvt[.rnd][.sat].dtype.atype d, a; .dtype = .atype = { .u8, .u16, .u32, .u64, .s8, .s16, .s32, .s64, .f16, .f32, .f64 }; Description Convert between different types and sizes. - See the Integer and Floating-point Notes below for details of rounding modes.
+Semantics d = convert(a); Integer Notes Integer rounding is required for float-to-integer conversions, and for same-size float-to- float conversions where the value is rounded to an integer.
+Integer rounding is illegal in all other instances.
+Integer rounding modes: .rni round to nearest integer, choosing even integer if source is equidistant between two integers. .rzi round to nearest integer in the direction of zero .rmi round to nearest integer in direction of negative infinity .rpi round to nearest integer in direction of positive infinity Saturation modifier: .sat limits result to MININTMAXINT (no overflow) for the size of the operation.
+Applies to both signed and unsigned integer types.
+Floating Point Notes Floating-point rounding is required for float-to-float conversions that result in loss of precision, and for integer-to-float conversions.
+Floating-point rounding is illegal in all other instances.
+Floating-point rounding modes: .rn mantissa LSB rounds to nearest even .rz mantissa LSB rounds towards zero .rm mantissa LSB rounds towards negative infinity .rp mantissa LSB rounds towards positive infinity A floating-point value may be rounded to an integral value using the integer rounding modes (see Integer Notes).
 The operands must be of the same size.
 The result is an integral value, stored in floating-point format.
-Saturation mode: .sat limits result to (0.0, 1.0).
+Saturation modifier: .sat limits result to (0.0, 1.0).
 Applies to .f16, .f32, and .f64 types.
-NaN is preserved, except for .f16 (no NaN available). . cvt.f32.s32 f,i; Examples cvt.sat.s32.f64 j,r; cvt.rni.f32.f32 x,y; // round fp val to nearest int, result is fp
+NaN is preserved, except for .f16 (no NaN available).
+Examples cvt.f32.s32 f,i; cvt.sat.s32.f64 j,r; cvt.rni.f32.f32 x,y; // round fp val to nearest int, result is fp AT 41